 First-year Doctor of Physical Therapy student Bergomy Jeannis tells of walking into a scenario with a standardized patient; the woman was acting as a 62-year-old cardiac patient who had heart surgery two days prior.
 “We knew the best thing you can do for patients is to get them up and walking as soon as possible, so that was the plan,” he recalls.
 “But when we got in the room, we realized the patient was too weak to sit up, never mind stand.
 It was tough, and it forced me to change my plan of care on the spot.”

 DPT students work with standardized patient Ray Siegelman, PT '03

 No matter how much clinical knowledge one has, patients are complicated.
 They often are stressed and worried about their future, and may refuse to follow a plan of care or insist a diagnosis is wrong.
 And increasingly, patients speak a different language than the clinician.
 To place students in this type of scenario, the Institute uses standardized patients to pose the kind of unpredictability that practicing health professionals face on a regular basis.
+Learn more about the.

 Sarah Curtis is a second-year student in the Master of Science in Speech-Language Pathology program.
 She recalls a simulation experience in her pediatric feeding and swallowing course in which she was scheduled to help a patient with swallowing problems, a simple matter of providing water and pudding.
 But the standardized patient presented with cognitive deficits and little awareness of her physical impairments, meaning Curtis had to implement a new care plan on the fly.
 “She was sure nothing was wrong and refused to eat anything that wasn’t a cheeseburger,” Curtis recalls.
 “She thought my job should be to get her out of there.”